exact-payments/next-merchant-demo/pre-exactjs/README.md

 Uses `cartState()` to determine if the cart has items, if it does it displays a link to `/checkout/`

 #### `ClearCartButton.tsx`
-Uses `cartState()` to determine if the cart has items, if it does it provides the a button to clear it
+Uses `cartState()` to determine if the cart has items, if it does it provides the a button to clear it.

 #### `OrderTotal.tsx`
-Uses `cartState()` to determine the current value of cart items and displays that in format $XX.xx
+Uses `cartState()` to determine the current value of cart items and displays that in format $XX.xx.

 #### `StoreItem.tsx`
 An item in the store is represented as an image.
-If the item is clicked it is added to the `cartState()`
+If the item is clicked it is added to the cart.

 ### `utils/`
 #### `useCartState.tsx`